zacharyhalvorson/personal-site/public/work/mobify-preview.md

 ### Getting Started

 At the beginning of this project, we asked ourselves, "What would 1-click preview look like?".
-After analyzing all the different workflows, came up with multiple solutions that could shorten the time to preview for a typical user.
+After analyzing all the different workflows, we came up with multiple solutions that could shorten the time to preview for a typical user.
 Here's what it looks like for a developer to use preview locally.

 I did a lot of in-person interviews with customer-facing people within the company gain insight into how preview was used.
 I ended up making an <a class="c-link" href="https://github.com/zacharyhalvorson/alfred-audio">Alfred workflow</a> for quickly starting audio recordings.